raxoft/form_input/README.md

   See [Output Format](#output-format).
 * `:class` - object type (or array thereof) which the input filter is expected to convert the input value into.
   See [Input Filter](#input-filter).
-* `:check` - optional callback used to perform arbitrary checks when testing the parameter validity.
+* `:check` - optional callback (or array thereof) used to perform arbitrary checks when testing the parameter validity.
   See [Errors and Validation](#errors-and-validation).
-* `:test` - optional callback used to perform arbitrary tests when testing validity of each parameter value.
+* `:test` - optional callback (or array thereof) used to perform arbitrary tests when testing validity of each parameter value.
   See [Errors and Validation](#errors-and-validation).
 * `:min_key` - minimum allowed value for keys of hash parameters.
 Defaults to 0.
 * `:max_key` - maximum allowed value for keys of hash parameters.
 Defaults to 2<sup>64</sup>-1.